GRINGOLOCO7/2048Game/README.md

 - **`push(self, item, score)`**: Adds a grid and his related score to the top of the stack.

 - **`pop(self)`**: Removes and returns the grid and score from the top of the stack.

+### TreePossibilities Class
+- Generates a tree of possible moves.
+- Analyzes potential outcomes for optimal move suggestions.

+### Ranking System
+- Tracks high scores.
+- Sorts scores using QuickSort and Bubble Sort.
+- Top scores are stored and displayed to the user.

+### Tree-Based Move Suggestion
+- Provides the best move suggestions based on tree analysis.
+- Considerts future outcomes and scores for optimal move strategy.

 ### Main Game Loop